Sandbird/gamer/README.md

 License
 =====

-**You're welcome to use this code, suggest (or make) new features and report (or fix) bugs, all I ask is that you give credit where it's due and don't make another app with the same goals or functionalities.**
+**You're welcome to use this code, suggest (or make) new features and report (or fix) bugs, all I ask is that you give credit where it's due and don't use it to make another app with the same goals.**

+**And of course please don't submit this code to the App Store.
+The idea here is having an app that everyone can help improve.**

 Gamer is available under the MIT license.
 See the LICENSE file for more info.